Karciama/Minesweeper/README.md

 # Minesweeper
  Minesweeper in the console field written in c++.
 Has several options regarding size and number of mines.
-To play after selection, input coordinates starting from 0,0
+ To play after selection, input coordinates starting from 0,0 Originally written on Visual Studio 2022